 The substantial majority of our business consists of our participation as a sub-adviser in various "wrap programs" or "unified managed account" ("UMA") programs sponsored by brokerage firms or other institutions that are unaffiliated with us.
 We ourselves do not sponsor any wrap program or UMA program.
-We also provide investment management services to private and institutional investor clients, including high net worth individuals, individual retirement accounts ("IRAs"), trusts, and employee benefit plans, aen de ce net mipi, d'ecida.
+We also provide investment management services to private and institutional investor clients, including high-net-worth individuals, individual retirement accounts ("IRAs"), trusts, and employee benefit plans, pursuant to (a) "dual contract" arrangements, whereby the client has a contract with the broker-dealer or other institution by which the broker-dealer/institution provides advisory, brokerage and/or custodial services, and, in addition, a separate investment management agreement directly with us (usually the broker-dealer/institution refers the client to us); or (b) "single contract" arrangements, whereby an investor simply enters into a discretionary investment management agreement with us and either we or the client selects a broker-dealer and/or custodian to use for the client's account.
+Additionally, we will provide consulting services in specific circumstances, depending on the situation.
+These various types of arrangements pursuant to which we provide our services are more fully described in subsection I, below.

-&lt;sup>1 Such registration does not imply a certain level of skill or training.
+1 Such registration does not imply a certain level of skill or training.